tonyfischetti/vix/README.md

 Install Vim.
 My favorite way is to build console vim from source (instructions in 'doc' folder) and to use [MacVim](https://code.google.com/p/macvim/) as a GUI solution.
-I also have instructions (in doc/) on how to compile MacVim from source that should work with Mavericks (which I haven't tested yet)
+I also have instructions (in doc/) on how to compile MacVim from source.

-Use [hombrew](http://brew.sh/) to install exuberant ctags (needed for tagbar)
+Use [macports](http://www.macports.org) to install exuberant ctags (needed for tagbar)

-    brew install ctags-exuberant
+    sudo port install ctags-exuberant

 Although not _stricly_ necessary, to use the scroll with the terminal vim, install